 Executing above we’ve.

-Notice, this is a more informative view as we can see location of health facility regarding different land marks like, Southern by-pass, Nairobi golf club and various street roads.
+Note that this is a more informative view as users can see location of health facility in-relation to different land marks like, Southern by-pass, Nairobi golf club and various street roads.

-Other analytical metrics can be added with the help color and Size by dragging the metric to the respective shelf.
-For instance, to view who are the operators of these facilities, one can drag the dimensions field ‘Operator’ to the color shelf.
+Other analytical metrics can be added with the help of color and Size by dragging the particular metrics to the respective shelves.
+For instance, to view the operators of these facilities, one can drag the dimensions field ‘Operator’ to the color shelf.